MichelaPozzi/2025-topic-03-group-04/README.md

 2.  **Step 2: Smoothing via Moving Average**\
     A moving average is applied to smooth the values.\
-    → The average is calculated using the center fraction and its immediate neighbors (left and right).\
+çThe average is calculated using the center fraction and its immediate neighbors (left and
+    right).\
     → Smoothed values are computed per protein and replicate.